 At its inception, Central Desert employed 18 people in its Perth office.
 Over more than a decade the number of people employed by Central Desert and its subsidiaries had increased to over 50.
 Staff are based across Western Australia.

-The diversity of skills of staff has broadened from the core group of lawyers and anthropologists employed in 2007 to now also include geospatial experts and financial and accounting experts.
+The diversity of skills of staff has broadened from the core group of lawyers and anthropologists employed in 2007 to now also include geospatial, financial, HR and land management experts.

 Office and other accommodation

 Central Desert’s head office is situated in East Perth.

 Over its years of operation, Central Desert has opened regional support facilities in Wiluna, Broome, Kalgoorlie and Alice Springs.